shilad/wp-semantic-similarity/README.md

 wp-semantic-similarity
 ======================
-This project provides semantic similarity measures derived from Wikipedia.
-It provides four main functions:
+A Java library for semantic similarity measures derived from Wikipedia.
+In particular:
-* Given a phrase, list the most similar Wikipedia articles along with their similarity scores.
+* Given a Wikipedia article, it lists the most similar Wikipedia articles along with their similarity scores.
-* Given a Wikipedia article, list the most similar Wikipedia articles along with their similarity scores.
+* Given a phrase, it lists the most similar Wikipedia articles along with their similarity scores.
-* Calculate the semantic similarity of two Wikipedia articles.
+* It calculates the semantic similarity between two Wikipedia articles.
-* Calculate the semantic similarity of two phrases.
+* It calculates the semantic similarity between two phrases.

-For the phrase-based functions, the concept resolution framework maps a phrase to a Wikipedia article in one of two ways: 1) by searching
-Wikipedia articles for the phrase, or 2) by searching for the phrase in links to Wikipedia articles [crawled by Google](http://www-nlp.stanford.edu/pubs/crosswikis-data.tar.bz2/).

 The semantic network between Wikipedia pages uses article text, article links, and article categories.
 A machine learner trained on four different human-labeled semantic similarity datasets combines metrics based on these features.
 For a good overview of state-of-the-art in semantic similarity, see [Explanatory Semantic Relatedness and Explicit Spatialization for Exploratory Search, Hecht et al.](http://brenthecht.com/papers/bhecht_sigir2012_ExpSpatialization_SRplusE.pdf).

+For the phrase-based functions, the concept resolution framework maps a phrase to a Wikipedia article in one of two ways: 1) by searching
+Wikipedia articles for the phrase, or 2) by searching for the phrase in links to Wikipedia articles [crawled by Google](http://www-nlp.stanford.edu/pubs/crosswikis-data.tar.bz2/).

 One of the goals of this project is to generate a precomputed semantic similarity network over all Wikipedia pages using state of the semantic similarity techniques.